 Jim Dinkle became executive director of the Kennebec Regional Development Authority/FirstPark in November 2017.
 He brings with him vast experience in rail and intermodal logistics, commerce park development, brownfields redevelopment and international trade.

-Jim was deputy chief of staff for a governor, an aide and brownfields redeveloper for an urban mayor and he served the nation’s second largest railroad as its Midwest manager of economic development covering five states.
+Jim was deputy chief of staff for a Kentucky governor, an aide and brownfields redeveloper for the Mayor of Chicago and he served the nation’s second largest railroad as its Midwest manager of economic development covering five states.
 He is a past chairman of the Elmhurst, Illinois, Chamber of Commerce and Industry Board of Directors, served four years on the International Association of Corporate Real Estate Executives (NACORE) Chicago Board of Directors and was on the University of Kentucky Board of Trustees one term.

 Jim is a University of Kentucky Bowman Fellow, a member of the International Economic Development Council, and Rotary.
 His mantra, in the words of Dr. Jonas Salk, is, “The greatest reward for doing is the opportunity to do more.”